SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 LiDAR is used more and more in our daily lives, and mixing it with a camera is really cool!

 ## Three Most Important things about Sensor Fusion
-In this Project, I have built my understanding about three most important things about Sensor Fusion:
+In this Project, I have built my understanding around three most important things about Sensor Fusion:
 1. About Sensors and Sensor Fusion
 2. Early Fusion
 3. Late Fusion